Fahim-Mahmud625/Python-Mastery-2025/06 Error Handling/README.md

 # Python Error Handling 🚨🐍
-This section covers how Python handles errors and exceptions, along with techniques to write robust and crash-proof code using `try`, `except`, `else`, `finally`, and `raise`.
+This section covers how Python handles errors and exceptions, along with techniques to write robust and crash-proof code using `try`, `except`, `else`, `finally`, and `raise`.

 ## 📂 Content